varnit-mittal/Hospital_Management_Proj/README.md

 ## Usage

-after cloning all the files from the github, the user that wants to start the project can just do it by writing in the terminal the following two commands <br>
+After cloning all the files from the github, the user that wants to start the project can just do it by writing in the terminal the following two commands <br>
 1. Make final
 2. ./hsp.out